 Albertina Kerr’s vision is that all people thrive in nurturing and inclusive communities.
 It’s a vision that we hope to see lived out in the broader society in which we live, and we must start by making sure our own culture helps this vision manifest.
-Kerr has served vulnerable Oregonians for over 113 years.
-While I am sure that at times we have missed the mark in treating everyone with the compassion, dignity, and the respect they deserve, over all these years we have never stopped seeking to improve.
+Kerr has served vulnerable Oregonians for over 114 years.
+While at times we have missed the mark in treating everyone with the compassion, dignity, and the respect they deserve, over all these years we have never stopped seeking to improve.
 We acknowledge, respect, and celebrate the differences and commonalities that make our community – inside of and around Kerr – dynamic and rich, and we support the practice of justice, liberation, and peace in engagements with one another.

 We are committed to creating with our Kerr community and external partners a culture where each person feels seen, heard, and supported.